samschloegel/node-dbscene/README.md

 That's all for now.
 Hopefully more to come sometime soon.

-If you'd like to leave feedback or make a feature request, please [submit an issue](https://github.com/samschloegel/node-dbscene/issues) or [send me an email](mailto:samsdomainaddress@gmail.com).
+If you'd like to leave feedback, report a bug, or make a feature request, please [submit an issue](https://github.com/samschloegel/node-dbscene/issues) or [send me an email](mailto:samsdomainaddress@gmail.com).